Youth Development Volunteer Initiative

 Polaroid from a YDVI program.

-MSA awards matching grants of up to $10,000 to provide capacity-building opportunities for organizations to better engage volunteers by creating, expanding, and replicating promising models.
+MSA awards matching grants of up to $15,000 for organizations to create, expand, and replicate promising models.

 Youth Development Volunteer Initiative FAQ